-It’s magic — those tiny lights that twinkle in the wine bottles in the rooms at our own North Carolina Bed and Breakfast, Big Mill Inn-the perfect romantic getaway.
+It’s magic — those tiny lights that twinkle in wine bottles at Big Mill Big Mill Bed & Breakfast

 The idea is really simple: just drill a hole in a glass bottle and push the lights in.
-Guests ask me all the time, “How do you do it?”
+Guests here at Big Mill Bed & Breakfast ask me all the time, “How do you do it?”
 Now is the perfect time to learn and these glowing wine bottles make great gifts.

 First you need an empty bottle; wine bottles are good because they are free.
 The best ones are light green, usually Chardonnay, or blue, usually Riesling, but not always.
 The dark green bottles used for red wines like Merlot just don’t illuminate well.